North Governorate: Districts

 A law was passed in 2003 by former Prime Minister Rafik Hariri to separate Akkar District from North Governorate and form a new governorate, Akkar Governorate.
 Implementation of Akkar Governorate began in 2014 with the appointment of its first governor.
-Top attractions in North Governorate include places such as the Cedars of God, Qadisha Valley, Gibran Museum, Citadel Saint Gilles, Phoenician Wall, Deir Qozhaya, Khan Al-Khayyatin, Horsh Ehden Nature Reserve, Ixsir (winery), St. Stephan's Cathedral, Tannourine Cedar Forest Nature Reserve and Baatara Pothole.
+Top attractions in North Governorate include places such as the Cedars of God, Qadisha Valley, Gibran Museum, historical Hammams of Tripoli, Mansouri Great Mosque, Citadel Saint Gilles, Phoenician Wall, Deir Qozhaya, Khan Al-Khayyatin, Horsh Ehden Nature Reserve, Ixsir (winery), St. Stephan's Cathedral, Tannourine Cedar Forest Nature Reserve and Baatara Pothole.

 Demographics

 According to registered voters in 2014: